 Madagascar has been convulsed by instability since Rajoelina unseated Ravalomanana in March after weeks of violent protests in the Indian Ocean island’s capital, Antananarivo.

 Madagascar’s power-brokers—Rajoelina, Ravalomanana and former presidents Didier Ratsiraka and Albert Zafy—agreed in August to form a consensus government tasked with holding new elections by late next year.
-But they have since been deadlocked on who should hold the key posts.

 Analysts say the crisis has sent economic growth spiralling into negative territory and alarmed major foreign companies investing in Madagascar’s oil and mineral reserves.—Reuters